vs-uulm/nemesys/README.md

 docker run -ti --mount type=bind,source=$(pwd),target=/nemere/ nemere:latest
 ```

+For the use of FMS where tshark is going to be used, we need to add the `--privileged` flag to the run command above.

 ## Sample scripts
 There are several scripts to provide a starting point to working with NEMESYS and FMS.